 - Redemptions of Class A shares made after one year from the inception date of a retirement plan at John Hancock. - Redemptions of Class A shares by retirement plans that invested through the PruSolutionsSM program. - Redemptions made pursuant to a fund's right to liquidate an account if the investor owns shares worth less than the stated account minimum in the section "Small accounts" in the Prospectus. - Redemptions made under certain liquidation, merger or acquisition transactions involving other investment companies or personal holding companies. - Redemptions due to death or disability.
-(Does not apply to trust accounts unless trust is being dissolved.) - Redemptions made under the Reinstatement Privilege, as described in "Sales Charge Reductions and Waivers" in the Prospectus. - Rollovers, contract exchanges or transfers of John Hancock custodial 403(b)(7) account assets required by Signature Services as a result of its decision to discontinue maintaining and administering 403(b)(7)
+(Does not apply to trust accounts unless trust is being dissolved.) - Redemptions made under the Reinstatement Privilege, as described in "Sales Charge Reductions and Waivers" in the Prospectus. - Redemption of Class C shares made under a systematic withdrawal plan or redemptions for fees charged by planners or advisors for advisory services, as long as the shareholder's annual redemptions do not exceed 12% of the account value, including reinvested dividends, at the time the systematic withdrawal plan was established and 12% of the value of subsequent investments (less redemptions) in that account at the time Signature Services is notified.
+(Please note that this waiver does not apply to systematic withdrawal plan redemptions of Class A shares that are subject to a CDSC). - Rollovers, contract exchanges or transfers of John Hancock custodial 403(b)(7) account assets required by Signature Services as a result of its decision to discontinue maintaining and administering 403(b)(7) accounts.